 PHENYLALANINE Overview Information

-Phenylalanine is an amino acid, a “building block” of protein.
+Phenylalanine is an amino acid, a "building block" of protein.
 There are three forms of phenylalanine: D-phenylalanine, L-phenylalanine, and the mix made in the laboratory called DL-phenylalanine.
-D-phenylalanine is not an essential amino acid, and its role in people is not currently understood.
-L-phenylalanine is an essential amino acid and is the only form of phenylalanine found in proteins.
+D-phenylalanine is not an essential amino acid.
+Its role in people is not currently understood.
+L-phenylalanine is an essential amino acid.
+It is the only form of phenylalanine found in proteins.
 Major dietary sources of L-phenylalanine include meat, fish, eggs, cheese, and milk.

-Phenylalanine is used for depression, attention deficit-hyperactivity disorder (ADHD), Parkinson's disease, chronic pain, osteoarthritis, rheumatoid arthritis, alcohol withdrawal symptoms, and a skin disease called vitiligo.
+Phenylalanine is used for a skin disease called vitiligo, depression, attention deficit-hyperactivity disorder (ADHD), Parkinson's disease, multiple sclerosis, pain, acupuncture anesthesia, osteoarthritis, rheumatoid arthritis, weight loss, and alcohol withdrawal symptoms.

-Some people apply it directly to the skin for vitiligo.
+Some people apply it directly to the skin for vitiligo and dark spots on the skin due to aging (liver spots).

 How does it work?